exercism/website-copy/tracks/go/exercises/nucleotide-count/mentoring.md

 ### Reasonable Solutions

 Using a map is probably the most idiomatic solution to this problem, especially since the Histogram type basically must be a map.
-Using a switch is about 4 times faster over the provided test cases because it does not require hashing.
+Using a switch is about four times faster over the provided test cases because it does not require hashing.

 #### Map Example
 ```Go